Schatzie has bachelor's degrees in animal science and English and a master's in education.

 Some sources say grass burns are a sign that your pet cannot properly digest the type of protein he or she is eating and recommend that you try an alternate source.
 In this case, if you’re feeding a food with chicken, try fish or beef.
 You may also want to give an enzymatic supplement to your pet to assist with the digestive process.
 However, as always, when it comes to changes in your pet’s diet, consult a veterinarian.
 He or she can analyze the food that you use and recommend another that still provides sufficient nutrients.
 Do not make adjustments on your own without seeking advice first.

 Worst case scenario, the garden hose is an effective solution.
 Simply spray your plants once your dog has used them as a restroom to dilute the urine left behind.
 While a bit labor-intensive, it is well worth it in the end.

 And, whatever you do, stop fertilizing your lawn and other affected areas.
 As mentioned previously, the main component of commercial fertilizers is nitrogen.
 The main component in urine is nitrogen, too.
 You will only make problems worse instead of better with the use of fertilizer.

 While some claim that giving pets tomato juice will naturally neutralize nitrates, this is not in fact true.
 Furthermore, there's no science to back it up.
 In other words, don’t do it.

 In addition to this, there are other bad ideas.
-Pet parents may be tempted to give their dog a supplement with enzymes, not ones for digestion, but other purposes.
-Marketers claim these balance a dog urine’s pH and thereby prevent damage to plants.
+Pet parents may be tempted to give their dog a supplement with enzymes, not ones for digestion, but for other purposes.
+Marketers claim these balance a dog's urine pH and thereby prevent damage to plants.
 However, while your lawn may thrive, your dog may suffer grave medical consequences.